-Brian has extensive experience litigating FDA regulatory issues such as drug approvals and preemption.
-He served for eight years as national coordinating and trial counsel for a pharmaceutical company in thousands of cases filed against it as well as in defending it against a series of payer and consumer class actions.
+Brian also has extensive experience litigating FDA regulatory issues such as drug approvals, the DESI program, and preemption.
+He served for many years as lead national coordinating and trial counsel defending a drug company in thousands of product liability cases as well as a series of economic-loss class actions.
 He has represented clients in a broad range of other litigation including manufacturer-dealer disputes, CERCLA, insurance coverage, construction, bankruptcy, and constitutional tax challenges.
 He has conducted internal investigations for public and private companies and served as outside general counsel for litigation for a publicly traded corporation.

 The following is a sample of Brian's experience.

 - Serving as lead counsel defending one of the country’s largest banks in putative class and individual actions by bondholders alleging breach of a trust indenture by failing to give timely notice of default and accelerate payment.
 The Court denied plaintiffs’ motions for class certification and to compel production of privileged documents under a fiduciary-exception theory.
 The Court granted our client’s motion to overrule Plaintiffs’ confidentiality designations.
 The putative class plaintiffs withdrew their motion for reconsideration and declined to petition for interlocutory appeal, accepting nominal settlements of their individual claims.
 Summary judgment was granted against the separate individual plaintiff and affirmed by the Fourth Circuit.
 Gresser et al. v.
 Wells Fargo Bank, N.A., 2014 U.S. Dist.
 LEXIS 43302 (D. Md.
 March 31, 2014); Willes v.
 Wells Fargo Bank, N.A., Case 1:12-cv-00137-CCB (D. Md.).